frederic-perez/AmE-dictionary/data/dictionary.md

 __fitful__ :two::hammer:
 __fits__ _The cathedral has been built in fits._
 __fittingly__ :two::hammer:
+__five o'clock shadow__ _idiom_ A short beard on a man's face that has grown since the morning shave.
 __fivesomes__
 __fix__ _A quick fix of French fries._
 __fixable__ _A lot of that is fixable._